How to Train Your Inspiration Part 2 – Creative Writing

 Where Does Editing Come In?

-Smith holds that this is a part of your writing process.
+This is just a part of your writing process.
+It’s not separate.
+We cover that above.
 It’s quite different from re-writing, which is a bad habit that was launched in English classes.
-You only write and edit, per Smith, never re-write anything.
-He needed to take seven years to re-train himself after discovering this approach.
-His breakthrough came from reading a 7-point description from Heinlein telling him this in an article.
+The simplest approach is only write and edit, never re-write anything.
+You may need to re-train yourself from most of the Academic and Tradictional Publisher think that you’ve swallowed wholesale.
+One prolific author said his breakthrough came from reading a 7-point description from Heinlein:

-This is the way most pulp fiction was written.
-The short hand:
+From research, this was the way most pulp fiction was written.

 There is no “drafts” in this.
 There is no developmental editor.
 You get better by writing more.
 Use pen names to build your confidence.
 Simple.
 Direct.
 Prolific.

-The point is that your subconscious already knows how to write stories and has an unlimited amount of stories out there for you.
+The point is that your subconscious/unconscious already knows how to write stories and has an unlimited amount of stories out there for you.
 You only have to ask, to receive.

 Your editing can be part of reviewing your story at the first part of your assigned writing time.
 Some find this works especially well on longer stories.
 Start off by going back a thousand words or so and smooth out what you wrote.
 This then gets you familiar with what you’ve just written and will enable you to be right in the flow of everything again.
 You’ll know the characters, and the situations they are facing.
 And you’ll know what you need to write next.